taiwotman/Smart-Traffic/README.md

-# Tensorflow Predict Congestion Types
+# Using Tensorflow to Predict Traffic Congestion Types.
 Python tensorflow is used to predict the congestion types based on image object recognition

 **HOW TO TEST**